Enclosure of the executed

-The field of honour is located where the national shooting range previously was located.
-Nowadays, it lies on the plot of several media networks, including the Flemish Radio and Television Broadcasting Organisation and the Belgian Radio and television of the French Community, between the terrains of RTBF and the kindergarten of RTBF.
+The field of honour is located at 102, rue Colonel Bourg/Kolonel Bourgstraat, where the National Shooting Range was previously located.
+Nowadays, it lies on the plot of several media networks, including the Flemish Radio and Television Broadcasting Organisation and the Belgian Radio and television of the French Community.

+History

-During the First World War, the shooting range was seized by the German forces who executed thirty-five people on the location, including Jozef Baeckelmans, Philippe Baucq, Louis Bril, Edith Cavell, and Gabrielle Petit.
-During the Second World War, 261 more people were executed by German soldiers, including Youra Livchitz, known for stopping a Holocaust train, saving dozens of Jews transported to Auschwitz concentration camp.
-After the war, the turf where they were buried was rebaptised to a memorial site.
+During the First World War, the shooting range was seized by the German forces who executed thirty-five people there, including Jozef Baeckelmans, Philippe Baucq, Louis Bril, Edith Cavell, and Gabrielle Petit.

+During the Second World War, another 261 people were executed by German soldiers, including Youra Livchitz, known for stopping a Holocaust train, saving dozens of Jews transported to Auschwitz concentration camp.
+After the war, the turf where they were buried was transformed into a memorial site.

 Thirty-eight graves are of unknown individuals.
 A memorial commemorates the thirty-five executed individuals during the First World War.
-In 1970, another monument was established, honouring the unknown Belgian political prisoners of the Second World War.
-It exists of a high burial column and an urn with relics of victims of the concentration camps.
+In 1970, another monument was erected, honouring the unknown Belgian political prisoners of the Second World War.
+It consists of a high burial column and an urn containing relics of victims of the concentration camps.